 In social media and blogging, big predictions have been made for the future of YouTube.
 A post on Social Media Examiner covering 30 predictions from social media pros had a slew of positive predictions for how important YouTube was going to be in the coming year, including the follow:

 - YouTube will get recognition and significant use as a major social network.

-- YouTube [will] take the lead.
+- YouTube will take the lead.

 - YouTube rises to top of mind.

 In fact, of all of the great platforms covered in this highly insightful prediction post, YouTube was viewed the most positively in the coming years.
+The general consensus?